TL;DR:

 File-Sharing Bots

-Disguised as legitimate users, these bots share malware-infected files via popular file-sharing services, deceiving visitors into downloading harmful software.
+Disguised as legitimate users, these share malware-infected files via popular file-sharing services, deceiving visitors into downloading harmful software.

 Zombie Bots and Botnets

-Zombie bots infect computers, allowing hackers remote control.
+Zombies, as the name suggests, infect computers, allowing hackers remote control.
 A network of compromised computers, or botnet, launches coordinated cyberattacks, such as DDoS attacks, overwhelming and disabling servers.

 How Anura Detects and Stops Bot Traffic